Devotional for Friday July 18th

 Our theme for this month: “Taking care of your soul”

-Our thought for today: “We need to keep all parts of us healthy”
+Our thought for today: “We are to help each other take care of our souls”

 God Bless,